 The RSPCA Approved Farming Scheme is the RSPCA’s farm certification program dedicated to improving the welfare of as many farm animals as possible by working with farmers to provide an environment that better meets the animal’s behavioural needs.
 In 2016, animal welfare standards for farmed Atlantic salmon were added to the Scheme with a focus on meeting the fish’s physical and behavioural needs of this fish species.

 The standards require that all persons managing fish are trained and competent in their required tasks; that handling of fish is carried out in a manner that is low stress; and that all husbandry and management practices limit negative impacts on the fish.
-The standards aim to ensure that fish be held in water of good quality and that farming practices aim to provide all fish with sufficient oxygen and feed; freedom from injury, stress, deformation or disease; the ability to exhibit normal swimming and schooling behaviour and to escape aggressive encounters.
+The standards aim to ensure that fish be held in water of good quality and that farming practices aim to provide all fish with sufficient oxygen and feed; freedom from injury, stress, deformation or disease; the ability to exhibit normal swimming and schooling behaviour (stocking densities must be less than 1.5% fish to 98.5% water – Huon’s average is around 0.65% fish to 99.35% water) and to escape aggressive encounters (from pests and predators).

 Huon joined the RSPCA Approved Farming Scheme in 2018 and remains Australia’s only RSPCA Approved salmon producer.
-The RSPCA’s standard for farmed Atlantic salmon does not allow for the farming of salmon in Macquarie Harbour therefore, 90 per cent of Huon’s salmon is currently farmed to the standard.
+The RSPCA’s standard for farmed Atlantic salmon does not allow for the farming of salmon in Macquarie Harbour therefore, 98 per cent of Huon’s salmon is currently farmed to the standard (correct at Nov 2021).

 It is important that the RSPCA’s high standards of animal welfare are maintained at all times, so just like every other producers participating in the RSPCA Approved Farming Scheme, our farms are routinely assessed by the RSPCA and the farms are also subject to unannounced audits.
 In 2018 alone, there were 19 farm assessments.
-As well as on-farm assessments, harvest is recorded on CCTV and can be reviewed any time at the request of the RSPCA.
+As well as on-farm assessments, harvest is recorded on CCTV for review by RSPCA.

 Achieving and maintaining this accreditation hasn’t happened overnight—we have worked closely with the RSPCA Approved Farming Scheme over many years to meet their high standards and it is something that everyone working for Huon has been instrumental in achieving.